 This article looks briefly at some eating and sleeping behaviours you can expect to see in your six-month-old.
 If you are concerned with your child’s habits, it is always worthwhile contacting your health care professional for advice.

 A six-month-old baby is usually beginning to start eating puréed foods.
 This process can be a time to try new food and flavours.
-There are options to make these foods your self or purchase them pre-made.
-This is truly a personal decision and variables like time, cost and energy are normally involved.
+There are options to make these foods yourself or purchase them pre-made.
+This is truly a personal decision, and variables like time, cost and energy usually are involved.

 If you are making the babies food, some varieties I explored that became favourites were:

 The six-month mark is when sleep training can be started.
-There are a plethora of methods that have been tried by parents.
+There are a plethora of methods that parents have tried.
 The best is the one you feel the most comfortable with.
-If you are feeling worried or facing difficulties, this is a great topic to seek professional advice about.
+If you feel worried or face difficulties, this is a great topic to seek professional advice about.